netscaler/netscaler-k8s-ingress-controller/docs/network/pbr.md

 **Note:** The value provided for `CLUSTER_NAME` in the Citrix node controller and Citrix ingress controller deployment files should match when they are deployed in the same Kubernetes cluster.

-**Note:** The `CLUSTER_NAME` is used while creating the net profile entity and binding it to service groups on Citrix ADC VPX or MPX.
+**Note:** The `CLUSTER_NAME` is used while creating the net profile entity and binding it to service groups on Netscaler VPX or MPX.

-### Validate PBR configuration on a Citrix ADC after deploying the Citrix node controller.
+### Validate PBR configuration on a Netscaler after deploying the Citrix node controller.

 This validation example uses a two node Kubernetes cluster with Citrix node controller and Citrix ingress controller deployed.

 You can verify that the following configurations are added to the ADC by Citrix node controller:

-  1. A net profile is added, with the value of `srcIP` set to the SNIP added by Citrix node controller while creating the VXLAN tunnel network between the Citrix ADC and Kubernetes nodes.
+  1. A net profile is added, with the value of `srcIP` set to the SNIP added by Citrix node controller while creating the VXLAN tunnel network between the Netscaler and Kubernetes nodes.

      ![Image](https://user-images.githubusercontent.com/46886297/117264605-03030880-ae71-11eb-81a1-827e58778b2e.png)